If you’re looking to get certified as a Strength and Conditioning Coach, it’s more than likely you’ll come across SCC from ISSA during your research.

 By using the module quizzes, you can ensure you’re on track to pass the exam too.

 (ISSA SCC doesn’t come with any audio content, but you can “listen” to PDFs via Adobe.
 Search online for “listen to PDF” and follow the instructions.
 Although this isn’t as user-friendly as downloading podcasts or files, some might find it a more enjoyable way to consume the content).

 Things to Consider

-Something like the NSCA CSCS, which is a more intensive program, might be something you consider further down the line too.
-This is trickier than ISSA Strength and Conditioning Coach Certification, which is why we like ISSA as an entry level way to get started with strength and conditioning.
+Something like NSCA CSCS, which is a more intensive program, might be something you consider further down the line too.
+This is trickier than ISSA Strength and Conditioning certification, which is why we like ISSA as an entry level way to get started with strength and conditioning.

 Who is ISSA Strength and Conditioning Certification Best Suited For?

 Ultimately, we think ISSA strength and conditioning certification is best for personal trainers, Physical Therapists and other fitness professionals who want to work with top performing clients (whether that’s locally or professionally).

 A lot of the teachings from ISSA Strength and Conditioning Coach Certification develop on fundamental pillars of personal training and fitness coaching, so if you’re a complete newbie, you may want to consider doing a standard certification first.